The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared

-The coefficient of determination for the fits (a), (b), (c), and (d) are 0.9999, 0.9998, 0.9999, 0.9992 respectively.
+The coefficient of determination for the fits (a), (b), (c), and (d) are 0.9999, 0.9998, 0.9999, and 0.9992, respectively.

 The total hemispherical emissivity of the selective coating can be estimated given the effective emissivity and the total hemispherical emissivity of glass.
-Using $\varepsilon_2=0.88 \pm 0.02$ for borosilicate glass at 300K [16], $r_1/r_2 =0.86 \pm 0.02$ for the evacuated tube used in the experiment, and Equation (3), we find the emissivity of the selective coating on the inner tube to be $\varepsilon_1=0.072 \pm 0.001$.
+Using $\varepsilon_2 = 0.88 \pm 0.02$ for borosilicate glass at 300 K \cite{Jones2019}, $r_1/r_2 = 0.86 \pm 0.02$ for the evacuated tube used in the experiment, and using Eq. \ref{eq:3}, we find the emissivity of the selective coating on the inner tube to be $\varepsilon_1 = 0.072 \pm 0.001$.